m-ripper/vuex-multi-history/README.md

 #### DeserializeFunction

-The [`DeserializeFunction`](#deserializefunction) is called when the data of an entry is taken to update the current state and it is supposed to rebuild the state of the entry by merging the current state with the data. \
+The [`DeserializeFunction`](#deserializefunction) is called when the data of an snapshot is taken to update the current state and it is supposed to rebuild the state of the snapshot by merging the current state with the data. \
-This way not the whole state will be brought back to it's state of the entry. \
+This way not the whole state will be brought back to it's state of the snapshot. \
 It has the following signature:

 ```typescript